denxifenn/Nemo_techseries/NemoApp/API_DOCUMENTATION.md

 }
 ```
 Notes:
-- The initiator (current user) is automatically included for UID-based bookings.
+- Only the initiating user's UID is counted; any provided groupMembers UIDs are ignored by the backend (initiator-only UID policy).
+- Use groupMemberNames to include additional attendees without accounts.
-- Capacity is enforced atomically across both user UIDs and guest names.
+- Capacity is enforced atomically across the initiator seat (if newly added) and guest names.
 - Guest names are stored on the event as guestEntries and on the booking as guestNames.

 **Response:**